In Uppsala

 Internet access

-All desks in Navet have a wired network connection.
-There are also three wireless networks available: Eduroam, UU-Guest and UpUnet-S.
+All office desks in Navet have a wired network connection.
+Eduroam and UU-Guest network are also available.

 Eduroam is available for Uppsala University employees, as well as researchers and visitors from other universities and higher educational institutions around the world.

-To set up Eduroam, please see your university’s instructions, for instance:
+To set up Eduroam, please see your university’s instructions.

 Parking

 There are a number of parking options around Meetingplace Navet and BMC.
-If you work at SciLifeLab or Uppsala University, you can park your car for a reduced rate by blipping your access card at the parking meter.
+If you work at SciLifeLab or Uppsala University, you can park your car for a reduced rate by logging in to AIMO app with your UU-ID.

 Restaurants and catering

-There a number of options for restaurants and catering around Navet and BMC, a few of which are presented below.
+There are several lunch restaurants and catering options around Navet and BMC; a few close by are presented below.

 Art in Navet